GRB~250704B/EP250704a a Short Gamma-Ray Burst Powered by a Magnetar: Modelling GRB 250704B/EP250704a: Continuous energy injection into the afterglow from a millisecond magnetar

-The analytical internal dissipation of the magnetar spin-down power and synchrotron afterglow scenario outlined in Section \ref{model} is fully defined by eight parameters $\Sigma_{\sigma_\rho}=\{E_{\rm K}, n, p, \varepsilon_{\rm B}, \varepsilon_{\rm e}, \zeta, a, b \}$.
-Subsequently, we assign prior distributions to these parameters for use in a Markov Chain Monte Carlo (MCMC) simulation.
-We select normal distributions for each physical parameter of the system, enabling the transmission of the minimal amount of information and bias needed to perform the simulation.
-Following the identification of the shape, we assign a mean and standard deviation to each parameter.
-The selected values for our prior distributions encompass a range of typical parameters identified in the literature on millisecond magnetar and GRB afterglow modelling \cite[e.g., see][]{2015PhR...561....1K}, while also ensuring efficient computational time.
-A likelihood function is assigned, characterized by a normal distribution with a mean corresponding to our afterglow model and a standard deviation defined as a $\sigma_\rho$-hyperparameter.
-We selected a $\sigma_\rho$-hyperparameter value that produces a sufficiently large distribution, allowing the likelihood to investigate the space surrounding the detections that encompass data uncertainty.
-We selected a half-normal distribution with a fixed standard deviation to characterize this parameter.
-This approach enables our likelihood to more effectively explore the vicinity of the observed data, providing greater flexibility to the sampler.
-The No-U-Turn Sampler from the PyMC3 Python distribution \citep{peerj-cs.55} is employed to generate 21,100 samples, incorporating 8600 tuning iterations.
-The best-fit values of the isotropic-equivalent kinetic energy ($E_{\rm K}$), circumburst density ($n$), the spectral PL index $p$, the microphysical parameters ($\varepsilon_{\rm B}$ and $\varepsilon_{\rm e}$), the fraction of electrons accelerated by the shock front ($\zeta$), and PL indexes (${\rm a}$ and ${\rm b}$) obtained from the MCMC analysis are listed in Table \ref{tab5:fit}.
+A likelihood function assuming normally distributed residuals was adopted.
+Posterior distributions were sampled using the No-U-Turn Sampler (NUTS) implemented within the PyMC3 framework \citep{peerj-cs.55}.
+Posterior predictive realizations were generated to evaluate the consistency of the inferred parameter distributions with the observed multi-wavelength evolution.

+The best-fit values of the isotropic-equivalent kinetic energy ($E_{\rm K}$), circumburst density ($n$), the spectral PL index ($p$), the microphysical parameters ($\varepsilon_{\rm B}$ and $\varepsilon_{\rm e}$), the fraction of electrons accelerated by the shock front ($\zeta$), PL indexes (${\rm a}$ and ${\rm b}$), initial spin period (P), and dipolar magnetic-field (B) obtained from the MCMC analysis are listed in Table \ref{tab5:fit}.
 Figure \ref{fig:mcmc} presents a corner plot that illustrates the 1-dimensional marginalized distributions that follow for each parameter, when a timescale of fallback accretion is considered.
-The corner plot for two timescales are not shown because the parameter values are similar to those exhibited in Figure \ref{fig:mcmc}.
+The corner plots corresponding to the two-timescale scenario are not shown because the inferred parameter distributions are similar to those presented in Figure \ref{fig:mcmc}.
 It is important to note that a Bayesian method for assessing a model's capacity to explain observed data is through posterior predictive checks \citep{2017arXiv170901449G}.
-Issues regarding the convergence of affine-invariant ensemble samplers in high-dimensional spaces are addressed \citep{2015arXiv150902230H}.